 Private delivery services.
-In addition to the United States Postal Service, the organization can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/payment" rule for tax returns and payments.
-These private delivery services include only the following.
+Political organizations can use certain private delivery services (PDS) designated by the IRS to meet the "timely mailing as timely filling" rule for tax returns.
+Go to www.irs.gov/PDS for the current list of designated services.